A normalized sender-data string is used to unambiguously specify binary sender data for a transaction.

 The previous two examples can be input properly in all of the Nyzo tools as character strings.
 Normalized sender-data strings were designed specifically for data that cannot be input properly as character strings.
 For instance, the Git hash of the first commit containing NTTP-2 is 297632ff2f9c810c2cca1f3a2b3ac320aea04ac9.
 The correct sender-data field to indicate support for this proposal at that commit would contain the UTF-8 encoding of "NTTP 2: " followed by the bytes of the hash, 297632ff2f9c810c2cca1f3a2b3ac320aea04ac9.

-This format will be introduced in version 559 for generation of NTTP sender-data fields, and full support across all Nyzo tools will be an ongoing effort.
+This format was introduced in version 559 for generation of NTTP sender-data fields, and full support across all Nyzo tools will be an ongoing effort.